lostjared/Fractal/README.md

 # Fractal
-Create image of a Fractal
+A few programs that create an image of a Fractal